LexGridnev/coinmetro-cli/README.md

 There are two types of errors that can occur:

-- server errors which will be the result of semantically incorrrect arguments that are denied by the coinmetro servers
+- server errors which will be the result of semantically incorrect arguments that are denied by the coinmetro servers
 - argument errors which will happen when the user inputs invalid, missing or incorrect arguments

 An error message will be printed and here are the most common error messages and what to do